 Research, Professional and Creative Activity

-Dr. Miller is involved with a number of international research collaborations, including a European Research Council project on racialization and plantations during the nineteenth century and a Portuguese Research Council project on the legacies of the Magellan expedition.
-He has also been awarded Marie Curie individual fellowship by the European Commission to research the connections between science and migration in nineteenth-century Hawai‘i through a contextual biography of German medic, botanist and migration commissioner Wilhelm Hillebrand (1821-1886).
+Dr. Miller is involved with a number of international research collaborations, including a European Research Council project on racialization and plantations during the nineteenth century, a Volkswagen Foundation project on global social inequalities and labor exploitation, and a Portuguese Research Council project on the legacies of the Magellan expedition.

 Dr. Miller joined Flagler College in 2020 as Assistant Professor of History after holding postdoctoral appointments in Portugal (Universidade de Lisboa, Instituto de Ciências Sociais) and Germany (Lichtenberg-Kolleg, Georg-August-Universität Göttingen).
-He is a global historian of Europe and the Asia-Pacific during the eighteenth and nineteenth centuries.
 His teaching and research interests lie in the social and intellectual history of colonialism, the history of knowledge, and the study of migration.
 He holds a B.A. in History from Durham University, an M.St. in History from Oxford University, and a Ph.D. in History from Universität Potsdam.

 Teaching and Related Service